 Day 7: Roermond – Maastricht

 Today we will go underground to explore the Velvet cave in Valkenburg, a small Dutch town near the German border and almost unknown to tourists outside Europe.
-Since Roman times the caves have been essential to the town’s survival – beneath the old castle, there are more than 5km of secret passageways that during medieval times were used to help save the castle from the attackers.
+Since Roman times the caves have been essential to the town’s survival – beneath the old castle, there are more than 3 miles of secret passageways that during medieval times were used to help save the castle from the attackers.
 The cave served as a shelter to approximately 400 people during the heavy fighting that took place in September 1944.
 After liberation, the Velvet Cave was a field hospital for American soldiers, some of whose signatures can still be found on the walls.
-Our next stop is Margraten, the American Cemetery and Memorial commemorating the 8,301 US soldiers who died when the US 30th infantry division liberated this site on September 13th, 1944.
+Our next stop is Margraten, the American Cemetery and Memorial commemorating more than 8,000 soldiers who died when the 30th infantry division liberated this site on September 13th, 1944.
 In the early afternoon, the bus will bring you to Maastricht, a beautifully preserved city founded by the Romans.
 One of the oldest towns in the Netherlands, Maastricht is an architectural delight with impressive historical monuments, churches, and Roman bridges.
 Farewell dinner onboard.